coreybrowndev/SilverScreen/README.md

 # Silver Screen

-An app that provides a unique and friendly user experience, gives the users the ability to rate and interact with movies tailored to their personal preference.
+An app that provides a unique and friendly user experience, gives the users the ability to interact with movies tailored to their personal preference.

 ## Getting Started